cathei/BakingSheet/README.md

 ## Using AssetPostProcessor to Automate Converting
 For Excel and CSV, you could set up `AssetPostProcessor` to automate converting process.
 Recommended practice is keeping both source `.xlsx` and `.csv` files alongside with destination `.json` files in your version control system.
 For Google Sheet, it is instead recommended to use custom `MenuItem` to convert into destination `.json` files that keeped in your version control.

-The below is example source code that triggers when `.xlsx` is changed, convert sheet into `.json` under `Assets/StreamingAssets/Excel`.
+The below is example source code that triggers when any `.xlsx` is changed, convert Excel sheet under `Assets/Excel` into `.json` under `Assets/StreamingAssets/Json`.
 You can customize this logic with your desired source and destination folder.
 ```csharp
 public class ExcelPostprocessor : AssetPostprocessor
 {